markallisongit/blog/content/posts/2021/mi-server-audit-fails/index.md

 ```

 Simply disabling and enabling the audit allows it to start writing again.
-This behaviour should not be happening so will raise a support request with Microsoft and ask for a fix to be applied, or for a further explanation to see if there are any configuration changes that can be made.

-In the meantime an alert has been set up with Sentry One to detect if the audit has stopped writing to blob storage.
+I have configured an alert with SentryOne to detect if audit events stop writing.

+## Microsoft Support confirms a bug

+Microsoft said that **this is a bug** with the Managed Instance and happens when there's a planned reconfiguration from their side, e.g. patching, updates, etc. There should be a fix sometime this year, but in the meantime just need to keep monitoring it.